-This wall system is a cavity wall system consisting of a CMU wall and brick masonry veneer.
+This is a cavity wall system consisting of a CMU wall and brick masonry veneer.
 The insulation in this system is placed within the cavity, allowing the inner CMU mass to aid in regulating changes in temperature.

-An air/moisture retarder (location of air/moisture retarder to be determined by local climatic conditions) is installed to minimize moisture and air migration.
-The interior surface of the CMU is exposed for durability.
+An air/moisture retarder is provided to prevent moisture and air migration.
+Determine location of air/moisture retarder according to local climatic conditions.